danielmcheng1/drone/writeup.md

     }
 }
 ```
-This feature appeared to work perfectly when testing indoors in the DJI simulator (a virtual flight software allowing execution of missions on the computer).
-10-20 photos would be captured and downloaded automatically throughout mission flight.
+I first tested this download feature on a DJI simulator, in which I connect the drone to my computer and fly virtual missions.
+This initial test showed that all 10-20 photos were captured and downloaded automatically throughout mission flight.

-However, upon running the exact same missions outside, only the first 5 or 6 images would download.
+However, upon testing the exact same missions outside, only the first 5 or 6 images would download.
 The rest would raise a timeout error and block all subsequent downloads.

-I had two hypotheses for debugging this failure to download photos:
+I had two hypotheses for debugging this failure to download all photos:
-* __Transmission Distance__: Failure due to increased radio distance transmission when flying outdoors
+* __Transmission Distance__: Failure due to increased distance between controller and drone whenflying outdoors
-* __Limited Bandwidth__: Failure due to limited CPU or bandwidth for downloading media files
+* __Limited Bandwidth__: Failure due to limited CPU or bandwidth for downloading photos

- To test these hypotheses, I first ran a more extensive stress by trying to download all the photos at the end of the mission, when the drone was within a few feet of me.
-Despite this adjustment, I still ran into similar download issues.
+To test the first hypothesis, I replaced the individual callbacks with a batch download of all images after the mission completed (hence the drone had returned to within a few feet of the controller).
+Yet despite this adjustment, I still ran into similar download issues.

-Moving onto the second hypothesis, I found supporting documentation in a DJI developer thread regarding timeout due to limited bandwidth.
-By downloading the data as soon as a new file was generated, I had consumed all the bandwidth by the time the mission had taken its 10th or 11th automatic photo.
-Furthermore, I did not consistently observe this error during simulator testing because the overall system load was lower; that is, when flying outside, the drone system had to allocate additional resources towards flight control, as opposed to merely simulating flight indoors.

-In typical software development. one needs to execute three types of tests:
+Hence, I moved onto the second hypothesis.
+When photo downloading failed, the logs from the download listener indicated that "the resource was too busy executing other commands."
+This indicated the following: Because photos were automatically downloading off of a callback--and because images were being shot every two seconds--all available bandwidth was consumed by the first 5 or 6 images, thus starving any new requests for downloading.

+I further validated this hypothesis based off similar problems encountered by a developer in the [DJI forum](http://forum.dev.dji.com).
+Furthermore, the DJI SDK offered a [task scheduler class](https://developer.dji.com/api-reference/android-api/Components/Camera/DJIMediaManager_FetchMediaTaskScheduler.html?) for fetching _previews_ of images--effectively implementing a queue to manage downloads one at a time.
+This again suggested that the full resolution photos had to be downloaded one at a time due to limited transmission bandwidth.

+Researching the DJI developer forums, I found another developer whose photo downloads kept timing out.
+This developer concluded that multiple photo downloads had to be executed sequentially to avoid consuming all available download bandwidth.
+Looking through the logs for my testes, I suspected that this error happened only when flying outside--and not when flying virtually on the simulator--because flying outside imposed additional load to physically move and maintain the drone's flight.

+When building software projects, one typically executes tests in one of the three classes:
 1. __Fault Testing__: The program should correctly executes its intended function
 2. __Stability Testing__: The program should reliably execute its function as frequently as possible (even if one or two cases fail)
 3. __Stress Testing__: The program should execute properly when scaled up to production level